-Quarterly published by the Instytut Kolejnictwa (Railway Research Institute), Józefa Chłopickiego 50, 04-275 Warszawa, Poland
+Quarterly published and editing by the Instytut Kolejnictwa (Railway Research Institute), Józefa Chłopickiego 50, 04-275 Warszawa, Poland

 ISSN 0552-2145 (paper version)